 In the early years of Cubism, Picasso and Braque developed an aesthetical form of Cubism.
 In 1912, however, the art movement and way of painting changed, giving birth to Synthetic Cubism.
 Today, Aesthetical and Synthetic Cubism are seen as the two main subsets of Cubism.

-The first official phase of Cubism lasted from 1908 to 1912 and is mainly characterized by a use of light colors and by displaying a subject from multiple perspectives.
+The first official phase of Cubism lasted from 1908 to 1912 and is mainly characterized by the use of light colors and by displaying a subject from multiple perspectives.

 In this phase, a new understanding of painting light was born and the classical separation of painting a foreground, middle ground, and background were left behind.